 If you have suffered an injury that was caused by anybody but yourself, then you will probably have a valid cause for making taxi accident claims.

 Contact us right away.
 We will then arrange a completely free legal consulting session for you.
 During this session, we will take all of the key facts about the accident and your injury, so that we can decide if you have a right to claim compensation.
 If you do, we will almost definitely pursue this taxi accident compensation claim on your behalf under a No Win No Fee arrangement.
 You won’t pay a single penny unless your claim is successful.
 Fill in this form for a call back or call 0800 073 8804

 What is the average payout for pain and suffering in a car accident?

-The amount of compensation yo could receive depends on the severity of your injuries, you could receive anything from a few hundred pounds for minor injuries to hundreds of thousands of pounds for life changing injuries.
+The amount of compensation you could receive for car accident claims and the like depends on the severity of your injuries, you could receive anything from a few hundred pounds for minor injuries to hundreds of thousands of pounds for life-changing injuries.

 Can you sue a taxi company?

 Certainly, if you have grounds to claim that the company and/or its driver were responsible for the accident that caused your injury.
 Please note that personal injury claims have a 3-year time limit that you must make your claim within before you lose your eligibility.

 Can you claim compensation for an accident that was your fault?